People & Places

 Gannagaro “Town of Peace” was the largest Seneca village of the 17th century, located in present day Victor, NY north of the Finger Lakes.
 Seneca elders detail how the Iroquois Nation became united, describe daily life. and harvest of the Seneca.
 Archaeologists and historians reveal the cause of the village’s abrupt demise in 1687 through excavation and journals written by the French military.

-People & Places is available to stream on pbs.org and the free PBS App, available on iPhone, Apple TV, Android TV, Android smartphones, Amazon Fire TV, Amazon Fire Tablet, Roku, Samsung Smart TV, and Vizio.
+People & Places is available to stream on pbs.org and the PBS app.

 People & Places is a local public television program presented by WXXI